Use Rendering Fallback

 Enables or disables the sharping functionality.
 If image sharping is enabled it uses the matrix defined below.

 You can define a matrix which is used to sharpen the generated images.
-By default this is
+The default matrix is

-[[-1,-1,-1],[-1,16,-1],[-1,-1,-1]] and it will do a good job.
-In case you want to have blurry or even sharper images this is the configuration parameter you'll have to touch.
-Please find the possible values here: http://php.net/manual/en/function.imageconvolution.php .
-In case you have no clue what this is about, don't touch it.
+[[-1,-1,-1],[-1,16,-1],[-1,-1,-1]]and it will do a good job.
+In case you want to have blurry or even sharper images this is the configuration parameter you’ll have to touch.
+Please find the possible values here: https://php.net/manual/en/function.imageconvolution.php .
+In case you have no clue what this is about, don’t touch it.
 After a change delete the cache otherwise you will see no result.

 A matrix like